 Tom Bruno, shown here on the right, with fellow ENV Club member, Rasheed Lucas.
 Tom was honored as Environmentailist of the year on campus at Earthstick, 2013.
 He reflected: The environment has been my greatest passion.
 As I have grown and began to learn more about it and the importance of achieving sustainability I have been increasingly active in several initiatives.
 I am very proud of my field of study in Coastal Environmental Studies and think that focusing on protecting and restoring these critical areas will be important in managing human development in the future.
 The coastal environment is very dynamic and for generations we have attempted to permanently change it and only recently it has become a major issue as to how to adapt.

 My experiences in several initiatives on and off campus have deemed me deserving of the Environmentalist of the Year award for 2013.
 For over a year I have volunteered for the Coastal Research and Education Society of Long Island (CRESLI) in helping guide seal walks in Westhampton Beach.
 I also created a time series map of the change in location of a sandbar that lies in Moriches Bay where the seals hauled out during low tide.
 Last summer, I was employed by New York State Parks as an environmental steward in Montauk and protected Piping Plovers and other federally listed endangered and threatened species of birds and plants.
-While in Montauk I camped at Hither Hills State Park and grew a small garden.
 This past year I became Secretary of the Environmental Club and serve as an EcoLeader for the Office of Sustainability to implement sustainability initiatives on campus.
 During Winter 2013, I went to Costa Rica to study renewable energy and went on countless adventures while learning there.
 The study abroad experience provided me great knowledge and hands-on experience with renewable energy and how it could be implemented in the United States.
-This semester I am lab assistant for Jeffrey Levinton’s lab in Ecology and Evolution.
 I also currently intern at Sustainable Long Island which is a non-profit working on an economic revitalization project in Long Beach.
-This summer I plan on interning at CT Fund for the Environment -- a green infrastructure project.
+This summer I plan on interning at CT Fund for the Environment - a green infrastructure project.
 Part of the project’s focus is on improving the water quality of Long Island Sound as well as helping coastal CT be more resilient to hurricanes.

 Hurricane Sandy Symposium - April 10, 2013